Sharing is caring!

 Instructions

-- Take the lid off the ornament and add a bit of polyacrylic inside.
+- Take the lid off the neck of the ornament and add a bit of polyacrylic inside.
 It doesn’t have to be a lot, maybe about 1/4 of the ornament.

 - Gently rotate the ornament all the way around so the polyacrylic covers the entire inside of the ornament.
 I keep rotating it while I turn it upside down.